Principal bundles on 2-dimensional CW-complexes with disconnected structure group: A reminder of Postnikov sections

 Consider the space $\Map(X,K(A,n))$ of all continuous maps from $X$ to $K(A,n)$, with the topology determined by the compact-open topology, and so that $\Map(X,K(A,n))$ is compactly generated (see Definition 6.2 and Section 6.1.3 of \cite{davis-kirk:2001}).
 For the given model of $K(A,n)$, $\Map(X,K(A,n))$ is a topological abelian group.

-A \emph{group-like monoid} is a topological monoid such that the monoid of its arcwise connected components is a group (the difference from a topological group is the possible non-existence of inverses).
+A \emph{group-like monoid} is a topological monoid such that the monoid of its path connected components is a group (the difference from a topological group is the possible non-existence of inverses).

 Let $\Aut^h(K(A,n))$ denote the group-like monoid of all self-homotopy equivalences of $K(A,n)$.
 The model of $K(A,n)$ is functorial, thus a group homomorphism $A\to B$ induces a continuous map $K(A,n)\to K(B,n)$ which is also a group homomorphism.
 It follows that an automorphism of $A$ induces an automorphism of the topological abelian group $K(A,n)$.
 Hence $\Aut(A)$ acts on $K(A,n)$ by group automorphisms, so we can take their semidirect product $\Aut(A)\ltimes K(A,n)$.
 This produces an inclusion